 As with M13, we drew metallicities for the primaries both from the literature and from our own observations.
-Seven primaries have metallicities in the Spectroscopic Properties of Cool Stars catalog (SPOCS, Valenti & Fischer 2005), which is based on analysis of high-resolution spectra with the Spectroscopy Made Easy (SME, Valenti & Piskunov 1996) software package.
+Seven primaries have metallicities in the Spectroscopic Properties of Cool Stars catalog (SPOCS; Valenti & Fischer 2005), which is based on analysis of high-resolution spectra with the Spectroscopy Made Easy (SME; Valenti & Piskunov 1996) software package.
 Another seven primaries have metallicities from various literature sources, most of which make use of high-resolution spectra and MOOG (Sneden 1973).

 Different literature sources use slightly different techniques and thus may have small systematic inconsistencies.
 As in M13, we corrected for this by using stars common to both the given literature source and the SPOCS sample.
 Literature sources with less than 30 stars of overlap with SPOCS were not utilized.
 Generally the overlap sample is $\ll 100$ stars, and the corrections are $\ll 0.1$ dex.
 This method enabled us to put all metallicities on the same scale (in this case the SPOCS scale) and estimate the error from residual scatter after applying the correction.
-More details on the corrections, number of overlapping stars, and derived errors can be found in M13.